rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 2. <i>X</i> has only one child.
 3. <i>X</i>'s both children are nodes.

 We did not consider external leaf nodes in BST.
 However, external nodes do not introduce any added complications.
 A leaf node of a red-black tree is an external node with NULL pointers.
-Therefore, a leaf node in a BST
-is mapped to a node having external nodes as its children in the corresponding red-black tree.
+Therefore, a leaf node in a BST is mapped to a node having external nodes as its children in the corresponding red-black tree.

-The rules for the deletion of a node $n$ in a BST are as follows:
+The rules for the deletion of a node <i>X</i> in a BST are as follows:

 1. If <i>X</i> is a leaf node, delete it.
+It does not affect BST property of the tree after deletion.
-2. If <i>X</i> has one child <i>Y</i>, eliminate <i>X</i> and let the grandparent adopt <i>Y</i> as its child.
+2. If <i>X</i> has one child <i>Y</i>, eliminate <i>X</i> and make the parent of <i>X</i> adopt <i>Y</i> as its child.
-3. If <i>X</i> has two children then first copy its in-order successor <i>Y</i>'s value in <i>X</i> then delete <i>Z</i>.
+3. If <i>X</i> has two children then first copy the value stored in the in-order successor, say <i>Y</i>, in <i>X</i>'s position then delete <i>Y</i>.

-We have already proved that the in-order successor of node in a BST either has  no children or has only a right child.
+We have already proved that the in-order successor of node in a BST either has  no children or has only one right child.
+Figure below illustrates rule
-Figure below illustrates rule 3 of a deletion in a BST,
+3 of a deletion in a BST,

 <p style="text-align:center;"><img src="../images/deletionBST.png"></p>

 It indicates that any removal operation is equivalent to deleting a node with at least one external child.
-In other words, the deletion of a node <i>X</i> in a BST may splice out a node at a position different from <i>X</i> unless <i>X</i> is a leaf node.
+The deletion of a node <i>X</i> in a BST may splice out a node at a position different from <i>X</i> unless <i>X</i> is a leaf node.
 For example, the removal of 70 executed by removing the node that had 55.
 However, it does not create any loss of information as the content of spliced node is copied in advance at the position where 70 was originally stored.

+Before proceeding further, we have two more important observations about red-black trees:
+1. Deleting a red node does not affect color properties of a red-black tree.
+2. A red node have two black children.
+Note that it possible for a red node to have two external leaf nodes as its children.
+But a red node cannot have one external leaf and one internal as its children.

-We shall refer to the node occupying the place of earlier position of <i>X</i> as the promoted node <i>P</i> because, it moves closer to the root.
-If <i>X</i> is red, then color <i>P</i> as black.
-Otherwise, color
+The child of a node is always at a lower level than the node.
+If a node has two children then its inorder successor is always be at a level lower than the node.
+Therefore, the removal of a node promotes a node at a lower level.
+For example, the deletion of a node having no child promotes one of its external leaf.
+Therefore, removal of a node <i>X</i> in a red-black tree promotes at least one node at a lower level.
+We shall refer to the node occupying the earlier position of <i>X</i> as the promoted node <i>P</i> because, it moves closer to the root.
+If <i>X</i> is red, then color
-<i>P</i> as double black.
+<i>P</i> as black.
+Otherwise, color <i>P</i> as double black.
 The major issue in deletion is to handle distribution of the extra black acquired by
 <i>P</i>.
 The figure below illustrates two situations stated above.

 <p style="text-align:center;"><img src="../images/rbtDeletionIssues.png"></p>

 If the spliced-out node is red, there is no problem.
 The problem occurs only when the spliced-out node is black.

 We need to consider a few structural conditions of the tree when a deletion occurs.
-In the following discussion, we denote the node acquiring excess black as
+In the following discussion, we denote the node acquiring excess black as <i>v</i>.
-<i>v</i>.

 <strong>Case 1:</strong> <i>v</i>'s sibling is black with a red child.